Install and Run¶

 /

-A block of namelists starts with &namelist
+A block of namelists starts with a line beginning with &

-line and ends with /
+and ends with a line containing only /

-The blocks may appear in any order.
+.
+These blocks may appear in any order.

 and /